Inbibo/adonisfx_docs/docs/maya/ribbon.md

 | **Slide On Segment**         | Float | -1.0 | ✓ | Sets the stiffness override value for slide on segment constraints.
 If the value is less than 0.0, the global stiffness will be used.
 Otherwise, this custom stiffness will override the global stiffness. |

 > [!NOTE]
-> The *Override Shape Preservation Stiffness* attribute has been removed from the attribute editor template, however it is still available from script or from the node editor.
+> The *Override Shape Preserve Stiffness* and *Shape Preserve Stiffness* attributes have been deprecated.
+If the *Override Shape Preserve Stiffness* checkbox is enabled, the old *Shape Preserve Stiffness* value will be used to override the stiffness for shape preservation constraints.
+For that reason, we recommend to disable the *Override Shape Preserve Stiffness* checkbox and use the *Shape Preservation* attribute located in the Override Constraint Stiffness section.

 #### Mass Properties